 If TLP Green is checked, only objects with any source of TLP Green will be returned in the search results.

-From the Objects retrieved, the TLP filter also impacts the information returned in search results columns, including Sources and Attributes.
+The TLP filter also impacts the information returned in search results columns, including Sources, attributes, and descriptions.

-Sources - In the Sources column of the search results, only sources that match the selected TLP colors will be displayed.
+Sources - In the Sources column of the search results, only sources that match the selected TLP labels are displayed.